The Best HVAC System Frequently Asked Questions

 Most Heating and Air products are among the longest lasting heating and cooling products available.
 For your equipment, many variables affect life expectancy, including, of course, the regularity of routine maintenance.

-When it’s time for replacement of the new equipment, we will inspect several items and make a determination of whether or not these items need to be supplied or replaced.
+When it’s time for the replacement of the new equipment, we will inspect several items and make a determination of whether or not these items need to be supplied or replaced.
 Some of the items include: duct work, insulation, refrigerant piping, electrical service, wiring, thermostat, condensate piping, slabs, filter, driers, registers, grills, drain pans and evaporator coil.

 A Service Call fee is a bill for the expense associated with the time and travel to diagnose, inspect and provide expert recommendations for a home’s heating or air conditioning system by a certified professional technician.